-Management routinely monitors and analyzes the Trust's capital structure in an effort to maintain the targeted balance among capital resources including the level of borrowings pursuant to our \$250 million revolving credit facility, the level of borrowings pursuant to non-recourse mortgage debt secured by the real property of our properties and our level of equity including consideration of additional equity issuances.
+Management routinely monitors and analyzes the Trust's capital structure in an effort to maintain the targeted balance among capital resources including the level of borrowings pursuant to our \$300 million revolving credit facility, the level of borrowings pursuant to non-recourse mortgage debt secured by the real property of our properties and our level of equity including consideration of additional equity issuances.
 This ongoing analysis considers factors such as the current debt market and interest rate environment, the current/projected occupancy and financial performance of our properties, the current loan-to-value ratio of our properties, the Trust's current stock price, the capital resources required for anticipated acquisitions and the expected capital to be generated by anticipated divestitures.
 This analysis, together with consideration of the Trust's current balance of revolving credit agreement borrowings, non-recourse mortgage borrowings and equity, assists management in deciding which capital resource to utilize when events such as refinancing of specific debt components occur or additional funds are required to finance the Trust's growth.

-On May 24, 2016, we amended our revolving credit agreement ("Credit Agreement") to, among other things, increase the borrowing capacity to \$250 million from \$185 million previously.
-The amended Credit Agreement, which is scheduled to mature in March, 2019, includes a \$40 million sub limit for letters of credit and a \$20 million sub limit for swingline/short-term loans.
-The Credit Agreement also provides a one-time option to extend the maturity date for an additional one year period, and an option to increase the total facility borrowing capacity up to an additional \$50 million, subject to lender agreement.
+On March 27, 2018, we entered into a revolving credit agreement ("Credit Agreement") which, among other things, increased our borrowing capacity by \$50 million to \$300 million and extended the maturity date from our previously existing facility.
+The replacement Credit Agreement, which is scheduled to mature in March, 2022, includes a \$40 million sublimit for letters of credit and a \$30 million sub limit for swingline/short-term loans.
+The Credit Agreement also provides for options to extend the maturity date for two additional six month periods.
+Additionally, the Credit Agreement includes an option to increase the total facility borrowing capacity up to an additional \$50 million, subject to lender agreement.
 Borrowings under the Credit Agreement are guaranteed by certain subsidiaries of the Trust.
-In addition, borrowings under the Credit Agreement are secured by first priority security interests in and liens on all equity interests in the Trust's wholly-owned subsidiaries.
-Borrowings made pursuant to the Credit Agreement will bear interest, at our option, at one, two, three, or six month LIBOR plus an applicable margin ranging from 1.50% to 2.00% or at the Base Rate plus an applicable margin ranging from 0.50% to 1.00%.
-The Credit Agreement defines "Base Rate" as the greatest of: (a) the administrative agent's prime rate; (b) the federal funds effective rate plus 1/2 of 1%, and; (c) one month LIBOR plus 1%.
-A commitment fee of 0.20% to 0.40% (depending on our total leverage ratio) will be charged on the average unused portion of the revolving credit commitments.
-The margins over LIBOR, Base Rate and the commitment fee are based upon our ratio of debt to total capital.
-At December 31, 2017, the applicable margin over the LIBOR rate was 1.625%, the margin over the Base Rate was 0.625%, and the commitment fee was 0.25%.
+In addition, borrowings under the Credit Agreement are secured by first priority security interests in and liens on all equity interests in certain of the Trust's wholly-owned subsidiaries.
+Borrowings made pursuant to the Credit Agreement will bear interest, at our option, at one, two, three, or six month LIBOR plus an applicable margin ranging from 1.10% to 1.35% or at the Base Rate plus an applicable margin ranging from 0.10% to 0.35%.
+The Credit Agreement defines "Base Rate" as the greater of: (a) the administrative agent's prime rate; (b) the federal funds effective rate plus 1/2 of 1%, and; (c) one month LIBOR plus 1%.
+A facility fee of 0.15% to 0.35% will be charged on the total commitment of the Credit Agreement.
+The margins over LIBOR, Base Rate and the facility fee are based upon our total leverage ratio.
+At December 31, 2018, the applicable margin over the LIBOR rate was 1.2%, the margin over the Base Rate was 0.2%, and the facility fee was 0.20%.

-At December 31, 2017, we had \$181.1 million of outstanding borrowings and \$1.5 million of letters of credit outstanding against our revolving credit agreement.
-The carrying amount and fair value of borrowings outstanding pursuant to the Credit Agreement was \$181.1 million at December 31, 2017.
-We had \$67.4 million of available borrowing capacity, net of the outstanding borrowings and letters of credit outstanding as of December 31, 2017.
+At December 31, 2018, we had \$196.4 million of outstanding borrowings outstanding against our revolving credit agreement and \$103.6 million of available borrowing capacity.
+The carrying amount and fair value of borrowings outstanding pursuant to the Credit Agreement was \$196.4 million at December 31, 2018.
 There are no compensating balance requirements.
-The average amount outstanding under our Credit Agreement during the years ended December 31, 2017, 2016 and 2015 was \$182.4 million, \$164.2 million and \$114.3 million, respectively, with corresponding effective interest rates of 2.8%, 2.3% and 2.1%, respectively, including commitment fees.
+The average amount outstanding under our Credit Agreement during the years ended December 31, 2018, 2017 and 2016 was \$191.4 million, \$182.4 million and \$164.2 million, respectively, with corresponding effective interest rates of 3.5%, 2.8% and 2.3%, respectively, including commitment fees.